ruggeri/tech-notes/distributed-systems/spanner.md

 ensures the read data was assigned a timestamp truly in the past when you return the data to the user.

-When reading from multiple partitions, you *could* do an extra round of communication.
-You'd take the max of the timestamps read, and wait for all these to pass.
-Note: you want to choose the minimum safe timestamp, but that means the maximum
+Here's the corresponding optimization when reading from multiple partitions.
+You'd have the partitions report the time of their most recent performed transactions.
+No transaction will be performed at a lower timestamp.
+You take the maximum of those times.
+You now wait until every machine believes that this time has passed.

-They talk about how the timestamps can be granular.
-Duh; I wouldn't have wanted to do this for the entire node!
+Only once you have waited this long will you know that no new transaction will be written with a lower timestamp.

 ## Takeaways